4th Friday is October 25, 2019 – 6pm – 10 pm

 The Starline 4th Friday will have its Annual Celebration Finale on October 25th!
-The Starline Resident Artists, who run this show, are celebrating the success of almost one decade of monthly Art and Entertainment Events.
-The Starline Artists hope to see you all there to celebrate the end of our 9th year and look forward to starting our 10th year of Starline 4th Fridays in January!
+The Starline Resident Artists who run the show, are celebrating the success of almost one decade of monthly Art and Entertainment Events.

 Main Stage: Georgia Rae Band – 6:00 – 9:00 pm